arecarn/cpp-sandbox/src/hierarchical_state_machine/readme.md

 # Implementation Notes/Thoughts

 - state machine should be fed by queue so states themselves can emit events
+    - instead of this should there be some context object that is passed into states that holds a handle to data the state may want to modify/access.
+      This might include a handle to the queue that feeds the state mahcine.

 - States should not be modifying the state machine i.e. the Transition objects shouldn't poke at the Hsm object.
-This is mixing code that should be there.
+This is mixing code that should not be there.
     - if states could be their own unique classes then they could pre-calculate all their transition data at construction time using multiple transition object members